nbeaumont/appro-img-deliverer/README.md

 <script type="text/javascript" src="_javascripts/jquery.appro-img-deliverer.js"></script>

 ```
-  * Include the following HTML code into the body of your document.
+  * Include the following HTML code into the body of your HTML document.

 ```html